RABEPRAZOLE

 RABEPRAZOLE contains 'Rabeprazole' that works by blocking the action of the enzyme known as gastric proton pump which is responsible for the production of acid.
 This helps in reducing the amount of acid produced, heals the ulcers and prevents the formation of new ulcers.

 You are advised to take RABEPRAZOLE for as long as your doctor has prescribed it for you depending on your medical condition.
-In some cases, you may experience certain common side-effects such as headache, dizziness, diarrhoea, constipation, nausea, vomiting, flatulence (wind), weakness, and runny nose.
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side-effects persistently.
+In some cases, you may experience certain common side effects such as headache, dizziness, diarrhoea, constipation, nausea, vomiting, flatulence (wind), weakness, and runny nose.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if you experience these side effects persistently.

 Inform your doctor if you have a stomach tumour or liver disease.
-On long-term treatment, RABEPRAZOLE may cause low magnesium levels, vitamin B12 levels and increase the risk of bone fractures.
+On long-term treatment, RABEPRAZOLE may cause low magnesium levels and vitamin B12 levels and increase the risk of bone fractures.
 Consult your doctor if you are pregnant or breastfeeding.
 RABEPRAZOLE may cause dizziness and sleepiness, so drive only if you are alert.
 RABEPRAZOLE is not recommended for children as safety has not been established.
 Avoid consuming alcohol along with RABEPRAZOLE as it could lead to increased drowsiness and can elevate the production of stomach acid.

 Uses of RABEPRAZOLE